silentbicycle/theft/README.md

 result from `theft_hash_done`.

 If provided, theft will use these hashes to avoid re-testing combinations of arguments that it has already tried.
+Note that if the contents of `env` impacts how instances are constructed / simplified, it should also be fed into the hash.

 ### shrink - produce a simpler copy of an instance